softwaremill/ox/README.md

 }
 ```

 It is a compile-time error to use `fork` outside of a `scoped` block.
-Helper methods might require to be run with
+Helper methods might require to be run within
 a `scoped` block by requiring the `Ox` capability:

 ```scala